CHART-Team/xitao/readme.md

 -- first line contains affinity for each thread

--- the subsequent lines correspond to the threads listed in order, in which the thread is a leader.
-The line contains the allowed resource partition widths
+-- the subsequent lines correspond to the threads listed in the same order The line contains the allowed resource partition widths for each worker thread

 -- set environment variable XITAO_LAYOUT_PATH to the absolute path of the layout file